Taiyō (magazine): History and profile

-The content of the magazine was comprehensive and was not limited to literary works.
-Taiyō was also influential in using innovative technologies such as photography and illustrations.
-It frequently carried articles on political, military, economic and social commentary and on the Imperial family, women, commerce as well as articles on the natural sciences and cultural trends.
-The magazine frequently covered articles about the Ottoman Empire which were accompanied with photographs and illustrations.
+The content of Taiyō was comprehensive and was not limited to literary works.
+The magazine was also influential in using innovative technologies such as photography and illustrations.
+It frequently carried articles on political, military, economic, and social commentary, the Imperial family, women, commerce, the natural sciences and cultural trends.
+The magazine frequently covered articles about the Ottoman Empire, which were accompanied by photographs and illustrations.

 Takayama Chogyū published articles on literature, philosophy, and aesthetics in the magazine.
 Masaharu Anesaki wrote for Taiyō under the pen name Anesaki Chōfū, including an article on German composer Richard Wagner's opera work.
 It was one of the earliest articles about Wagner in Japan.
-From 1902 Taiyō began to publish selected photographs of natural landscapes in Japan.
+From 1902, Taiyō began to publish selected photographs of natural landscapes in Japan.

 Taiyō ended publication in February 1928 after producing 34 volumes and 531 issues.
-The volumes of the magazine was digitalizated by JKBooks on the JapanKnowledge+ platform.
+The volumes of the magazine were digitalizated by JKBooks on the JapanKnowledge+ platform.
 A similar archive also exists at the library of the Ohio State University.
 The texts published in Taiyō were used to generate a corpus of Japanese language.